-But they were upon this day destined to be more successful, and get further, vasily fur-ther, from the solution of this strange, wouwith his trusty rifle and fired.
-He arose ap parently unhurt, and as he did so, another of the party shot, but he bounded off sgain as swift as the wind.
-The two men went to reload their rifles, 'but upon neither one of them was there a lock, both having fallen off.
-The pursuit went on the balance of the day, but not again was the pursued visible to the pursuers.
-On Tuesday the chase was again resumed, but with the same
+and seemed to be imbued with an unknown fleetness, for he easily kept at the old man's side, while the balance of the party, running with all their might, were left far in the rear.
+Again the strange creature entered a patch of briers, but was not again visible to any save the boy.
+Again he was run out, again he entered another brier patch, and so the chase went on.
+But once more during the day was this strange being with his trusty rifle and fired.
+He arose apparently unburt, and as he did so, another of the party shot, but he bounded off again as swift as the wind.
+The two men went to reload their rifles, but upon neither one of them was there a lock, both having fallen off.
+The pursuit went on the balance of the day, but not again was the pursued visible to On Tuesday the chase was again resumed, but with the same remained some time, experiencing no trouble.
+His friends thinking his mind and sound health restored, sent for him, and he returned